jjiajun/pom-token/README.md

 # Pomelo Token (POM)

-Pom Token is a simple ERC20 token with mint, burn and freeze functionalities.
+Pom Token is an ERC20 token with mint, burn and freeze functionalities.

 # Installation